Shramkoweb/Portfolio/_posts/dispatch-tables.md

 module.exports = nextConfigByEnv[process.env.NODE_ENV];
 ```

 Will it look and read much better?
+I use [dispatch tables](/blog/introducing-the-new-shramko.dev#monitoring-with-sentry) in my projects, and I can say that it is a very convenient.

 ## Useful links